-There’s an on-going call for sports to address the gender pay gap in sports.
+There’s an ongoing call for sports to address the gender pay gap in sports.
 Female athletes earn significantly less than men.
-The women’s US national soccer team that handily won the women’s World Cups in 2014 and 2018 have gained global attention in their public fight for equality.
+The women’s US national soccer team that handily won the women’s World Cups in 2014 and 2018 has gained global attention in their public fight for equality.
 Many other sports, including professional basketball, also have strikingly similar pay disparities.
-However, tennis’s biggest events are high profile examples of doing the right thing.
+However, tennis’s biggest events are high-profile examples of doing the right thing.

 Tennis icon and founder of the Women’s Tennis Association, Billie Jean King, kick-started this movement in the 1970s.
 In 1973, the strong-willed and talented King threatened to boycott the U.S. Open if they wouldn’t reward equal prize money to the winners.
 She was successful, and that same year, the U.S Open instituted equal pay for both men and women.
 Billie Jean King once said,

 “Everyone thinks women should be thrilled when we get crumbs, and I want women to have the cake, the icing and the cherry on top, too.”

 The fight continued and other Majors eventually got in line.
 The Australian Open offered women equal prize money in the mid-80s and early 90s, according to Australian tennis records, but pay equality lapsed over several years.
 Finally, in 2001, the Australian Open became only the second tournament committed to awarding equal prize money.
 In 2006, the French Open also joined the movement to close the pay gap.
 Lastly, in 2007 the Wimbledon championships also made the change and began paying men and women equally.
 American tennis star, Venus Williams, played a key role in pushing for equal pay.
 Venus implored Grand Slam members to…

 “Think about their daughters and their wives and sisters.
 How would they like them to be treated?”